Death toll rises to 26 in protests in Indonesia's Papua

 Papua police spokesman Ahmad Musthofa Kamal said Tuesday that six more bodies were found in and around the burned-out wreckage of buildings engulfed in the fires set by rioters.
 Another 70 people were injured.

-He said the number of dead is expected to rise as authorities comb through affected areas in Wamena.
+He said the number killed is expected to rise as authorities comb through affected areas in Wamena.
 Another 70 people were hospitalized, many with burn wounds or head injuries.

 National Police spokesman Dedi Prasetyo said police were questioning 733 university students involved in another protest in Jayapura that left one soldier and three civilians dead.